Track Monitoring Solutions

 Advantages of Automation

-- Eliminates most site visits, reducing costs and enhancing safety.
+- Automation eliminates most site visits, reducing costs and enhancing safety.

-- Obtains frequent measurements, increasing confidence in the data and providing early identification of unwanted trends.
+- Automation obtains frequent measurements, increasing confidence in the data and providing early identification of unwanted trends.

-- Operates continuously, updating a secure website and sending alerts as needed.
+- Automation operates continuously, updating a secure website and sending alerts as needed.

 Track monitoring components include rail-clip prisms, an AMTS system, and GeoCloud data processing and presentation.

-Rail clip prisms are installed in arrays on both rails, typically at the same interval to form prism pairs.
+Rail clip prisms are installed in arrays, typically at the same interval along both rails to form prism pairs.
 Other prisms may be installed to monitor the sub-ballast or engineered soil beneath the tracks.

-The AMTS system, which monitors the prisms, is positioned for the best line of sight to the prisms.
-Location flexibility is provided by solar power and GEO's AMTS towers.
+The AMTS must be positioned with good sight-lines to the prisms.
+Location flexibility is provided by solar power and GEO’s AMTS towers.
 Multiple AMTS systems can be optically networked to monitor very long spans of track.

-Advanced processing may include presentation of longitudinal profiles, transverse displacements, cross levels, and twist.
+The GeoCloud website typically shows vertical displacements (settlement or heave).
+Advanced processing may include presentation of profiles, alinements, cross levels, and warp.

 AMTS systems mounted on towers can be positioned nearly anywhere.
 Solar panels provide power.

-Low-profile prism installed to monitor deformation in the sub-ballast.
+This low-profile prism was installed to monitor deformation in the sub-ballast.

 The arrays of rail clip prisms are typically installed along both rails.